 “Smaller than Prague, but also very rich in historical monuments.”
 That is how the British newspaper The Guardian defines Brno.
-It describes the ways in which Brno is better than Prague, and remembers to mention the well-known rivalry among the citizens of Prague and Brno.
+It describes how Brno is better than Prague and remembers to mention the well-known rivalry among the citizens of Prague and Brno.
 Why should Prague be the only city to be advertised abroad for tourists; why should the UNESCO landmarks in Prague be exclusively promoted?
 Is Brno better than Prague, asks The Guardian?

 What pleased him the most is that a mere £70 (ca 2000 CZK) was enough for the whole weekend.
-He points out that as the city is compact, you do not need a taxi and you can get everywhere on foot.
+He points out that as the city is compact, you do not need a taxi and can get anywhere on foot.

 Spielberg, Villa Tugendhat and cheap beer